Adrian Raudaschl

 IAM46 - Live tracking prototype (2015)

 Built a real-time tracking system for activities and locations.
-Early exploration into data visualization.
+An early excuse to learn data visualisation.

 Paper of the Day Chrome extension